 A wide range of thermal systems is available based on different test needs, economy and flexibility, such as:

 - Liquid nitrogen flooding (boiling mode) with heating elements (lamps or IR emitters)

 - Liquid nitrogen partial flooding (boiling mode) with heating elements (lamps or IR emitters)

 - Liquid nitrogen pressurized circuit with heating elements (lamps or IR emitters)

 - Pressurized gaseous nitrogen circuit

 - Mechanical cooling with intermediate fluid

 ACS Space Simulator

 Click on the button below to learn more about the space simulator provided by Angelantoni Test Technologies to the European Space Agency (ESA).
-Take a look at the article written by the ACS team.

 How does a Thermal Vacuum Chamber work?